The 807-HD antennas began shipping last week and the 807-L antennas will ship next week. That is the good news. Now . . .

 For portable antennas, "lightweight" is key for enabling height.

 CAUTION: 30m only "looks" good.
 This is due to the impedance transforming of the feedline.
-The SWR on that band at the feedpoint is nearly 10:1, so this is NOT a good antenna for 30m.
+The SWR on that band at the feedpoint is nearly 10:1, so this is NOT a great antenna for 30m, but it still works fine on this band with a tuner (max.
+150W).
 On 12m it also looks better than it actually is.
 The SWR is about 4:1 at the feedpoint, but do to transmission line transformation it is much better with many lengths of coax.
 It is still very efficient and OK to use on this band.

 HEY USA!
 We realize most of you do not work CW and must have 75m coverage.
 To enable you to do so, we will have a version of the antenna which is much more suitable for working 75m emergency frequencies WITHOUT disturbing the resonance on the other bands.

 Or if you prefer, we can even move resonance to 3.9 MHz.